-The Cluster will develop ‘pull through’ capacity; biostatistics, health economics, social sciences and epidemiology that inform effective study design through consultancy and training.
+The Cluster develops ‘pull through’ capacity; biostatistics, health economics, social sciences and epidemiology that inform effective study design through consultancy and training.
 Key elements include developing and implementing methods and models of: public and patient involvement (PPI) and engagement in research (recruitment/awareness); implementing a clinical informatics platform for stratified medicine; collaboration with Clusters 1 and 2 to design efficient and effective studies that maximise the chances of ‘pull through’ to the patient.

-The Cluster is comprises interdisciplinary skills in bioinformatics, clinical informatics, public health, primary care, environmental health, epidemiology, statistics, health economics and social sciences for research and training.
+The Cluster comprises interdisciplinary skills in bioinformatics, clinical informatics, public health, primary care, environmental health, epidemiology, statistics, health economics and social sciences for research and training.
 The Cluster hosts the Clinical Trials Unit Hub, statistical/database support, BRC training in statistics, study design, social science, health economics, clinical informatics developments including the NIHR Health Informatics Collaborative, PPI/Public engagement in science, links to Guy’s and community and links to the NIHR Research Design Service.

 We have established a significant infrastructure to support translational research.
 Our key successes across our programmes include:

 - Improving the effectiveness of translational research through social science analyses of different models of translation: We have collaborated with researchers in Cluster Two in preparing the PPI strategy for the successful MRC Stratified Medicine call for Ancestry and Biological Informative Markers for stratification of Hypertension: The ‘AIM HY’ study and continue to support the investigators organising PPI events to identify potential barriers to participation in the trial.

 - Development and testing of a digital infrastructure for stratified medicine and translational research: Lambeth DataNet (LDN) is a primary care dataset of all patients registered at general practices in Lambeth and is linked to patients clinical data.
 The database has become hosted by the Division of Public Health in KCL, with the BRC becoming the guardian of the data though Cluster Three and the NIHR HIC Project Manager.